Part-Time status is available only to students who are unable to pursue their studies full-time under the

 Primary Care Responsibility: A signed letter from you stating your Primary Care responsibility.
 This is limited to care of dependent children or spouse or a medical care giver for another family member.
 Medical verification of your medical responsibilities must be included.

-Graduating Senior: Lastly, if you are a Graduating Senior having completed 135 units and have senior standing, you can apply for Part-Time standing for one quarter only. *There is no required documentation.
+Graduating Senior: Lastly, if you are a Graduating Senior having completed 135 units and have senior standing, you can apply for Part-Time standing for one-quarter only.

 Graduate Students: Graduate students may only use one of the first four options.
 Graduate students submit the Part-Time Petition once and the reduced fee status will continue until there is a break in service or until the student enrolls full-time.